makerplane/canfix-spec/src/distribution.rst

    :file: tables/channels.csv
    :header-rows: 1

-The rest of the groups are normal data parameter update identifiers.
+The rest of the identifiers are for normal data parameter updates.
 Care should be taken to assure that only one node on the network is producing any particular parameter to avoid potential errors that would be generated if two different nodes attempted to communicate the same data simultaneously.